-The map component itself is the presentational component in which all of the mapping & plotting functionality is performed, implemented using the Leaflet3 mapping library and map tiles from OpenStreetMap21; this option was chosen as it is lightweight & performant, free to use, and is flexible & customisable.
-It is also by far the most popular mapping library, and has comprehensive documentation and a wide range of plug-ins.
-Other mapping options exist, such as Mapbox77 and the Google Maps API38, but these have limited free tiers compared to the completely free & open-source option of Leaflet with OpenStreetMap.
+The map component itself is the presentational component in which all of the mapping & plotting functionality is performed, implemented using the Leaflet mapping libraries and map tiles from OpenStreetMap.
 It receives the markers to be displayed, a Boolean determining whether clustering is enabled, and the geolocation of the user, if available.
-If the user's geolocation is available, a "You are here" marker is added to the map and the map is centered on those co-ordinates; otherwise, the map centers on the geographical centre of the island of Ireland69 and displays no marker.
+If the user's geolocation is available, a "You are here" marker is added to the map and the map is centered on those co-ordinates; otherwise, the map centers on the geographical centre of the island of Ireland and displays no marker.